How to get the best spray tan of your life

 Rinsing

 When rinsing your tan, rub your skin gently with your hands and rinse until the water runs clear.
 I recommend using lukewarm water as hot temperatures can damage your skin and lead to dryness/flakiness.
+No moisturizer after your rinse unless you were instructed to by your artist.

 24 hours after